RakhithJK/dbeaver-cloudbeaver-wiki/AWS-IAM.md

 ## AWS Authentication

-CloudBeaver for AWS requires AWS IAM authentication to work with databases.
+"CloudBeaver for AWS" requires AWS IAM authentication to work with databases.
 You must enter valid Access Key and Secret Key in order to login.

 CloudBeaver doesn't keep your access/secret keys on the server-side.
 They are not saved in a database or in configuration files.